hgcl/clara-le/src/posts/sick-days-cheatsheet.md

 - Sleep with your head elevated
 - Blow your nose gently, one nostril at a time.
 Forceful blowing can irritate the nasal passages and propel bacteria-laden mucus back up into your sinuses.
 - Try these [acupressure methods](https://ascentchiropractic.com/how-to-use-acupressure-points-to-clear-congested-sinuses-in-30-seconds/)

+## For period cramps

+- Double acupressure points on the palm (lower section), very close to the wrist, press those two points with your other hand
+- Acupressure point in the hole above your heel, press on the heel with your thumb
+- Lie stomach down on your bed, cross your ankles, stretch and bend your knees

 --ENDCHAR--